mit-medg/csv2mysql/README.md

 ### Unique Keys

-If requested, we test to see whether every value (except `NULL`) in a column is distinct.
+If requested by `-k`, we test to see whether every value (except `NULL`) in a column is distinct.
 If so, we create a `UNIQUE KEY` constraint for that column.
+Except for numeric types, distinctness is determined by textual identity.
+This may not be correct for dates and times, whose syntax allows for some variability among equivalent values.

-If a column has all integer or floating-point values, we test for distinctness by actually converting each value into the corresponding type.
-This is because although "001" and "1" are distinct as strings, they are identical as integers.
-Similarly, "3" and "3.0" are the same floating-point value.
+If a column has all integer values, we test for distinctness by actually converting each value integers.
+This is because although `001` and `1` are distinct as strings, they are identical as integers.
+With the option `-f`, we treat floating-point values similarly; `3` and `3.0` are the same floating-point value.
+Note that with the `-z` option, fields that might contain integers but with leading zeros will be considered as strings, in which case `001` and `1` would be distinct.

 We are able to maintain efficiently a representation of many distinct integer values if they are dense enough to allow us to represent them as